-Only persons who need to handle user data in their work (e.g. customer care) have access to user data.
-Legally speaking, handling is a broad term which also covers the storage of data, access to data (directly or remotely), data transfer, etc. On a large scale, user data is also handled by third parties to which we refer in our Privacy Notice.
+Only persons who need to process user data in their work (e.g. Customer Care) have access to user data.
+Processing is legally a broad term which also covers the storage of data, access to data (directly or remotely), data transfer etc. On a large scale, user data is also processed by third parties to which we refer in our Privacy Notice.
 These third parties include, for example, the bodies we use to produce the Flow platform and to store data.
 To some extent, we also use subcontractors in our planning and development work.
 We have strict confidentiality agreements with them, and they rarely have access to actual user data.
 In other words, we only share data with third parties for maintenance, monitoring and development purposes and do not allow them access to actual user data.

 For security reasons, we don't disclose what encryption methods we use.

-You can review your data directly in the Polar Flow service (https://flow.polar.com).
+You can review your data directly in the Polar Flow service (https://flow.polar.com) or at polarpersonaltrainer.com.
 Your account information and all data concerning your Polar products and use of the services come directly from you.
 We store the information you have provided (e.g. when creating your Polar account or editing your information) and data that we obtain from your registered Polar devices.
 When you synchronise a registered device with the Flow service, the data on the device is stored.
 You can also add and edit your information in the Flow service and the Flow mobile application.
-If you don't want to use the Flow service, you can ask our Customer Care team to send your account information to you.
+If you do not want to use the Flow service, you can ask our Customer Care to send your account information to you.

 If you would like to review any other information we may have about you (such as your polarpersonaltrainer.com data, purchase history, Customer Care contact history, or service history), contact our Customer Care.

 We use your training data to offer you the service you have requested.
 In other words, to give you the training results and e.g. show you how active you are during the day.
 We don’t use it for anything else and we don’t look at individual customer data without a request from user.